Pasig River Esplanade: Conceptualization

 It is a pet project of First Lady Liza Araneta-Marcos.

 Construction

-Showcase Area near the Manila Post Office Building.

 The Pasig River Esplanade has been constructed and opened in phases.
 The first 500 m of the Pasig River Esplanade, which was dubbed as the "Showcase Area", was inaugurated on January 17, 2024.
 As of October 19, 2025, four phases has been completed.

 The project so far also included the renovations of the Plaza Mexico, Maestranza Wall, and Fort Santiago.